CNN vs. The Onion - Beta Binomial

 1. Compare with your classmates

-1. Finally, we will compare to the full class data or quiz dataset.
+1. Finally, we will compare to the full class data.
+This will require tallying all the scores from all students.

 Calculating the summary statistics and plotting the distribution